FAQs (HOW DO I…?)

 How do I obtain information through open records?

-Requests for copies of public records are handled by the City Clerk’s office.
+Request for copies of public record are handled by the City Clerk’s Office.
 Please click here to be redirected.
-There is a standard fee of $17.00 per hour for research and $0.25 per copy.
+An hourly fee applies for time/research, and a copy fee applies per page.
 As allowed by law, we have 7 days to process the request.

 What should I do when I see flashing lights behind me?